World Chambers Federation Bylaws

 4.4.10 For a period of three years following the end of his term of office, the outgoing Chair of WCF shall be Honorary Chair, and continue as an ex-officio member of the WCF Executive Committee and WCF General Council.
 This mandate may be reduced at the request of the incumbent.

-4.4.11 The Chair of the WCF shall report annually to the ICC Executive Board and/or ICC World Council on the programme and activities of WCF.
+4.4.11 The Chair of the WCF shall report regularly to the ICC Executive Board and/or ICC World Council on the programme and activities of WCF.

 ARTICLE 5 – ATA Carnet International Guarantee Chain